BG3-Community-Library-Team/bg3-community/Tutorials/General/creating_meta.md

 To generate a UUID in VSCode, you can highlight a section or click in a blank area, right click, and select Generate UUID here.

 For the UUID generation in Notepad++, once ToolBucket is installed, you want to press Alt + Shift + G. It will bring up a window as shown below.
-Keep Include hyphens ticked, and you can also click Don't ask again if you won't use any of the other options.
+Keep Include hyphens ticked, and you can also click 'Don't ask again' if you won't use any of the other options.
 Then click Generate.

 Or use an online UUID-Generator.